 Coagulation Factor IX Recombinant (koh-a-gyoo-LAY-shun FAK-tor NINE re-KOM-bin-ant)

-Treats, controls, and decreases the frequency of bleeding episodes, and prevents bleeding during surgery in patients with hemophilia B.
+Treats, controls, prevents, and decreases the frequency of bleeding episodes, and prevents bleeding during surgery in patients with hemophilia B.

 BeneFIX, Ixinity, RixubisThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 You should not receive it if you had an allergic reaction to coagulation factor (recombinant) or hamster proteins, or if you have disseminated intravascular coagulation (DIC).

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.

 - A nurse or other health provider will give you this medicine.